 EQ Music Blog launched in 2005 (originally as Electroqueer.com) as a pop and electronic new music blog featuring fresh, emerging artists written by American born, London living pop music enthusiast Raj Rudolph.
-Not satisfied with just the Top 40 radio playlists, EQ Music Blog set out on a mission to discover relevant and inspiring new talent electronic pop talent.
+Not satisfied with just the Top 40 radio playlists, EQ Music Blog set out on a mission to discover relevant and inspiring new talent in the electronic pop genre.

 EQ Music’s mission quickly caught on and since then EQ Music has emerged as a noted and respected online music tastemaker with a devoted worldwide audience of over half a million unique visitors and has featured hundreds of music interviews with some of pop’s finest including Lady Gaga, Adam Lambert, Hurts, Erasure, Robyn, Scissor Sisters, Mika, Dido, Sia, New Kids on The Block, Imogen Heap, Steps, The Wanted, Backstreet Boys, Róisín Muphy, Sam Sparro, Martin Solveig and BT just to name a few.

-Expanding upon their experience in the live area, EQ Music was the first pop music blog to launch their own North American national club tour.
-The EQ Music Tour featuring Adam Tyler kicked off in August 2011 and made it’s way across the nation hitting 13 major markets.
+Expanding upon their experience in the live area, EQ Music was the first pop music blog to launch their own North American national club tour as well.
+The EQ Music Tour featuring Adam Tyler kicked off in August 2011 and made its way across the nation hitting 13 major markets.

 In 2012, EQ Music launched it’s Poptronik brand which included the critically-acclaimed “This Beat Is Poptronik compilation albums and launched the Poptronik Festival in Sitges, Spain with headlining artists Andy Bell of Erasure, Fernando Garibay, Cazwell and Monarchy with a plethora of new and emerging electronic pop artists.
 Today, EQ Music continually releases a monthly compilation of specially curated electronic pop music via their “This Beat Is Poptronik” Spotify playlists.

 You’ve heard the Top 40.
 Now listen to this…